tran0507/cst8918-a03-h03-pulumi-weather/README.md

   + acrUsername: "containerRegistry84d73e7d"
 ```

+[!NOTE]
-> NOTE: Pulumi automatically adds the random characters to the end of the registry name to ensure uniqueness.
+Pulumi automatically adds the random characters to the end of the registry name to ensure uniqueness.
 Yours will be slightly different.

 **SUCCESS !**

+[!TIP]
-> OK now you can delete those last two `export` lines.
+OK now you can delete those last two `export` lines.
 You won't need them any more.

 #### Create the Docker image and store it in the container registry

-Import the `@pulumi/docker` module at the top of the index.ts file and then append the container definition to the bottom.
+Import the `@pulumi/docker` module at the top of the index.ts file and then append the container definition to the bottom of the file.
 Of note, the `build.platform` option tells Docker what the target runtime architecture is.
 This will make sure to pull the right base image when processing the Dockerfile.

 ```ts
 // Other imports at the top of the module